 What is a Behavioral Interview?

 A behavioral interview is a popular interview technique employers use to assess job candidates based on their past behavior.
-For example, instead of asking hypothetical questions like, “How would you react if you were under a lot of pressure at work?”
-Instead, they would ask situational questions such as, “Describe a time you were under a lot of pressure at work.
+For example, instead of asking hypothetical questions like, “How would you react if you were under a lot of pressure at work?” they would instead ask situational questions like, “Describe a time you were under a lot of pressure at work.
 How did you react?”

 In this quick video, Indeed recruiter Evan explains how you can prepare and answer these questions.